nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 ## External File System

-We provide a blob provider for being able to reference files that would be stored on an external file system that the Nuxeo server can reach: `org.nuxeo.ecm.core.blob.FilesystemBlobProvider`
+We provide a Blob Provider for being able to reference files that would be stored on an external file system that the Nuxeo server can reach: `org.nuxeo.ecm.core.blob.FilesystemBlobProvider`

 The root path is a property of the contribution: